akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 1. Select published products in the grid, the bulk action menu will appear at the bottom of the screen
 1. Click on `Bulk action`
 1. Then click on `Unpublish` button
 ![Bulk Actions on Publish products](../img/Products-PublishedProduct4.png)
 1. Select the `Unpublish` operation:
-    *   If you have the own permission on all the products you have selected, follow the steps and all the selected products will be unpublished
+    *   If you have the own permission on all the products you have selected, follow the steps and all the selected products will be unpublished.
     *   If you have the own permission on some of these published products: a message will inform you that you will only be able to unpublish the relevant products on which you have the own right.
 Then, follow the steps and only the products you own will be unpublished.
-The other products will not be unpublished
+The other products will not be unpublished.
     *   If you do not have the own permission on any of the selected products: an error message will inform you that you do not have permission to unpublish these products.
-Click on the `Back` button to exit the mass edit process
+Click on the `Back` button to exit the mass edit process.